fpassow/trading-game/README.md

     stateUtils.js      -- Functions for finding and changing state.
 Used in reducers and mapStateToProps
-    actions.js         -- All of the Redux action creators rootReducer.js     -- Redux reducer function
+    actions.js         -- All of the Redux action creators rootReducer.js     -- Redux reducer function.
+Handles player-generated actions. tickHandler.js     -- Called by rootReducer.js to do everything that is driven by the tick actions
     factories.js       -- Contains functions for creating ship and cargo objects
-    place              -- Directory containing componets for the port the player is currently at, where you buy and sell cargo, etc. It just shows blue water while you are at sea.
+    place              -- Directory containing componets for the seaport the player is currently at, where you buy and sell cargo, etc. It just shows blue water while you are at sea.